History of Dominican Republic in Timeline

 October 1937: Massacre of Haitians

-In October 1937, Dominican troops murdered 10,000 to 15,000 Haitian men, women, and children along the Haitian-Dominican border under the orders of Trujillo.
+In October 1937, Dominican troops murdered 10,000 to 15,000 Haitian men, women, and children along the Haitian-Dominican border under Trujillo's orders.

-Between 1937 and 1950, merengue music was promoted internationally by Dominican groups like Billo's Caracas Boys and Chapuseaux and Damiron.
+Between 1937 and 1950 merengue music was promoted internationally by Dominican groups like Billo's Caracas Boys, Chapuseaux and Damiron "Los Reyes del Merengue", Joseito Mateo, and others.

-Until about 1940, Puerto Rican and Cuban immigrants fled to the Dominican Republic due to poor economy and social unrest in their respective home countries.
+From the mid-1800s until about 1940, Puerto Rican, and to a lesser extent Cuban immigrants, fled to the Dominican Republic due to poor economy and social unrest in their respective home countries.
+Before and during World War II, 800 Jewish refugees moved to the Dominican Republic.

 1941: End of Customs Agreement

-In 1941, Trujillo achieved the end of the 50-year customs agreement.
+In 1941, Trujillo achieved the end of the 50-year customs agreement well before its expiration in 1956.

 1946: Purchase of Military Aircraft and Warships